missy-learns-ai/Booking-Intake-to-HubSpot-with-AI-Enrichment-and-ICP-Scoring/README.md

-# Calendly Booking Intake to HubSpot with AI Enrichment and ICP Scoring
+# AI-Powered Calendly to HubSpot Lead Intake with Enrichment and ICP Scoring

 This repository contains a n8n workflow for automating Calendly booking intake into HubSpot.